LionSec/katoolin/README.md

 If you want to remove packages simply prepend '~' before a string like above.

+Packages which are already installed are shown in black.

 Example:
 Select some options with '1,2,8-10'.
 Then you realize those programs are shit and you do